Though still in its relative infancy, artificial intelligence (AI) is nonetheless on a course to change the face of marketing forever.

 But today, there is emerging a plethora of artificial intelligence solutions that enable marketers to allow machine learning technologies determine which subject lines, calls-to-action (CTAs) and body copy recipients are most likely to respond to.

-So, what are these platforms?
-Let’s take a look at a few of them so you start to use artificial intelligence to give your email writing a boost today.
+Let’s take a look at a few of these platforms, so you start to use artificial intelligence to give your email writing a boost today.

 The first thing to consider when writing an email is the subject line.
 This is perhaps the most important part of email marketing, as the strength of a subject line ultimately determines whether or not an email is opened by a recipient in the first place.